Stock market today: Wall Street hangs near its records as Krispy Kreme and Trump Media soar

 The S&P 500 has already roared nearly 10% higher this year and is on track to close out its fifth straight winning month.
 Excitement is high because the U.S. economy has remained remarkably resilient despite high interest rates meant to get inflation under control.
 Plus, the Federal Reserve looks set to begin lowering interest rates this year because inflation has cooled from its peak.

+Strong buying of stock by companies themselves has also helped to support prices.
+Stock buybacks among corporate clients at Bank of America reached their fifth-highest level in its weekly data history, going back to 2010, according to strategist Jill Carey Hall.

-But critics say a broader range of companies will need to deliver strong profit growth to justify those big moves.
+But critics say a broader range of companies will need to deliver strong profit growth to justify their big moves in price.
 Progress on bringing inflation down has also become bumpier recently, with reports this year coming in hotter than expected.

 Still, the broad expectation among traders is for the Federal Reserve to begin cutting its main interest rate in June.
 Some even see a slight possibility of it starting at its meeting next week.